dima-mykytiuk/GoIT_Data_Science_Project/README.md

 ### Installation
 1. You need to have pre installed IDE and Docker
-2. You need to create new project and clone project from git in your IDE
+2. Create new project and clone project from git in your IDE
-3. You need to create .env file in project root and fill in the file like this example:<br />
+3. Create .env file in project root and fill in the file like this example:<br />
 DB_NAME=ImageClassifier<br />
 DB_USER=postgres<br />
 DB_PASS=password<br />